ColeMalinchock1/sUAV/README.md

 - Pixhawk Node
 - User Interface Node

-Each node is described in detail below along with necessary commands to run each node
+Each node is described in detail below along with necessary commands to run each node.

 ### MicroXRCE Agent Node
 This node is intended to communicate with the Pixhawk via UART connection from the NVIDIA Jetson Orin Nano.
 It outputs a series of topics that can be found [here](https://github.com/PX4/px4_msgs)